ASAD128/caffe-cart/README.md

-# Rails Shopping Cart
+# README
+Caffè Cart - A simple application to order your favorite coffee shop items

 ## Overview and Features
-- Simple Rails application to order Coffee shop items

 User is able to: